ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 ## Examples

-This is a record type with functions describing a study `Class` (*from Oh!
+This is a record type with functions describing a study `Class` (*Oh!
 Pascal, 2nd ed.
 Cooper & Clancy, 1985*).

 ```haskell
 data Grade = A | B | C | D | E | F